wp-plugins/bepro-listings/readme.txt

 * Via admin options, it is strongly recommended that beginners keep the "Ajax on" option selected.
 Look under the "Search/listings" tab.
 This simplifies the use of widgets and shortcodes, since you won't have to worry about url forwarding.

 * Use shortcodes for user interaction.
 Create a wordpress page, name it "listings" and place this shortcode in the content area [bl_all_in_one].
-Alternatively, use the shortcode builder button
+Use the shortcode builder to help you with options

 * (optional) Use widgets for user interaction.
 Add the search filter widget to your sidebars.
 Go to "Appearance->widgets" and add the search filter to your sidebar.